 Vibha Gupta, MD.
 NYU/Bellevue Hospital Center.
 Vibha is a senior resident at Bellevue.
 She is interested in global health, ultrasound and disaster medicine.
 In her free time she is learning the tabla, having tea parties, and plotting her next tropical escape.

 Natalie Kreitzer, MD.
 University of Cincinnati.
-Natalie is a first year fellow in Neurocritical Care at University of Cincinnati Medical Center.
+Natalie is a second year fellow in Neurocritical Care at University of Cincinnati Medical Center.
 She is originally from West Virginia, and attended undergraduate and medical school at West Virginia University before coming to Cincinnati for her emergency medicine residency and ultimately fellowship.
 She has two sons–a five year-old and a new baby that the stork just dropped off in January.

 Kara Otterness, MD.
 NYU/Belleuve Hospital Center.
 Kara is a senior EM resident at NYU/Bellevue.
 Her academic interests include ultrasound, simulation, and resident education.
 When she is not working, her other interests include exploring new places, fine dining, live music, and outdoor adventures.